SebastianBehrens/SolowVariants/README.md

 This repo contains the R package "SolowVariants" with which one can correctly simulate various macroeconomic Solow growth models.

 ## How to install and load the package
-1. Install the package with:
+1. Install the package withj
 ```
 devtools::install_github("SebastianBehrens/SolowVariants", build_vignettes = T)
 ```
-2. Load the library (after installing the package!)
+2. Load the library with (remark: after installing the package!)
 ```
 library(SolowVariants)
 ```